 Cordless leaf blowers are simple to use and with some forethought you can choose the best one for your circumstances.

-Run time is one of the most important aspects of a cordless leaf blower because you don’t have endless electricity to call upon.
-Something has to give for the freedom to move about your property without trailing cables everywhere.
+Run time is one of the most important aspects of a cordless leaf blower.
+The battery only has a finite amount of electricity to call upon.
+(Well, there did have to be a small caveat for having the freedom to move about your property without trailing cables everywhere, I guess!)

 A larger battery will give you more run time.
-36-volt batteries are the largest and often give you over 45 minutes of blow time on full power.
-Smaller batteries such as an 18 volt are lighter and cheaper but you won’t get so much time.
+36 V batteries are the largest and often give you over 45 minutes of blow time on full power.
+They can also be quite heavy, however.

-One way you can get around short run time issues is buying a second battery.
+One way you can get around problems caused by short run times is by buying a second battery.

-The best cordless leaf blowers have lithium-ion batteries which quickly recharge, but what you can do is keep a second battery on standby and swap it when the first runs out.
+The best cordless leaf blowers have lithium-ion batteries which quickly recharge.
+However, to save even more time, you can keep a second battery on standby and swap it when the first runs out.

-Many tool companies such as Bosch and Dewalt use the same battery for a range of tools so you may find you already have a battery in your garage.
+Many tool companies such as Bosch and Dewalt use the same battery type for a range of tools so you may find you already have a compatible battery in your garage.

 In general, a lithium ion battery will take about an hour to charge completely, but if you’re in a rush you can get short bursts from a partial charge.

-As we’ve seen above, interchangeable batteries are a great way to manage charge and run times, so do check if you have certain brand tools already, it could make your bank balance happy.
+As we’ve seen above, interchangeable batteries are a great way to manage charge and run times, so do check if you have tools from a certain brand which features interchangeable compatible batteries.
+Buying a leaf blower from the same brand could also mean you don’t have to buy a separate battery, potentially making your bank balance very happy.

 You’ll find that charging time is shortened if you look after the battery.
 Keep yours in steady temperatures, don’t allow it to bake in the sun or freeze during frosts.
 If the battery feels hot during use, stop for a bit and allow it to cool down.

-A hot battery can be a sign that it’s losing charge power, but never use water to cool down a lithium battery as this will cause an explosion.
+A hot battery can be a sign that it’s losing charge power.

-Another good tip is to stop before the battery runs out entirely.
+Another good tip is to stop using the machine before the battery runs out entirely.
 Lithium-ion batteries are not meant to run down to zero charge.
 Leaving 10% charge in place means it’ll stay healthy and take less time to charge up.

 During the winter, if you’re not planning to use your blower, keep it on around half charge to protect the battery.

-A 36-volt machine will give you the greatest power – up to 250kmh on the Bosch machine above.
+A 36 V machine will give you the greatest power – the Bosch leaf blower has a 36 V battery and max air flow speed of 250 km/h.
 This is enough to shift turf and heavy wet piles of leaves.

-This type of power is useful beneath a heavy leaf fall tree or to blow gravel and stone back onto your driveway after the delivery man has skidded across your perfectly level pebbles.
+This type of power is useful to tackle heavy leaf fall or to blow gravel and stone back onto your driveway after the dog has sent them flying.

-Variable blow speed is a really desirable function in a cordless leaf blower because lower speeds allow you to clear soft shavings and dust from indoor areas such as a woodworker’s shed for example.
+Variable air flow speed is a really desirable function in a cordless leaf blower.
+Lower speeds allow you to clear soft shavings and dust from indoor areas such as a woodworker’s shed or a garage, for example.

 Wood shavings are light as a feather so you only need a little power to blow them into a pile.
-Using a one-speed machine can create more mess.
+Using a one-speed machine can create more mess, sending them everywhere.

 Clearing up mess is boring, I won’t lie.
 And what makes a boring job worse is getting tired.
-A lightweight manoeuvrable cordless leaf blower is a must.
+Therefore, a lightweight manoeuvrable cordless leaf blower is a must.